-Skiing perception
+Skiing Perception

 Skiing demands a highly perceptive skill.
 Perception is reflective consciousness in which we deliberate in detail our performance and adopt an analytical perspective of our sensory capacity.
-Additional definitions of perception are:

 • Being conscious of our sensations.